 If you’re serious about live streaming, then Wirecast (built by the company Telestream) is for you.
 The features alone make it the ultimate streaming platform in the industry.

-I’m talking like TV-quality video streaming because of the audio and visual, it is just that good!
+I’m talking about TV-quality video streaming because of the audio and visuals, it is just that good!

-Now if you’re thinking that this must be hard to set up, I’ve got good news for you.
-All you have to do is plug in your camera, microphones, bring in your videos, graphics and Wirecast will take care of the rest.
+Now, if you’re thinking that this must be hard to set up, I’ve got good news for you.
+All you have to do is plug in your camera and microphones, bring in your videos and graphics, and Wirecast will take care of the rest.

 No matter where your audience is globally.